-Shortly after the outbreak of war he was appointed as a Second Lieutenant in the 9th Battalion Manchester Regiment (Territorial Force), along with 10 others, on October 12, 1914.
-His younger brother George Herbert Barratt followed him less than six months later on March 2, 1915.
+Shortly after the outbreak of war William was appointed as a Second Lieutenant in the 9th Battalion Manchester Regiment (Territorial Force), along with 10 others, on October 12, 1914.
+His younger brother, George Herbert Barratt, followed him less than six months later on March 2, 1915.
 The two brothers trained together in Southport with the 2/9th before moving to Haywards Heath and Pease Pottage.
 2/Lt.
 William Marsden Barratt was one of the 5 Officers (and 222 men) who traveled to Gallipoli in July 1915, joining the Battalion at Cape Helles on July 23rd.
-2/Lt.
+His brother, 2/Lt.
 George Herbert Barratt was destined to remain with the 2/9th when they became an independent line infantry Battalion, eventually deploying to France in March 1917.

-He ended his war service as a Captain (October 7, 1917) attached to the 1/7th Battalion Manchester Regiment and in 1920 was temporarily living with his parents who by now had moved to Southport.
-On June 13, 1920 his son, John Bevan Holderness Barratt, was born.
-John would himself go on to serve with the 9th Battalion in World War II, spending much of the war as a Japanese prisoner of war, and continued to serve with the 9th into the 1950s.
+In 1920 he was temporarily living with his parents, who by now had moved to Southport and on June 13 his son, John Bevan Holderness Barratt, was born.
+John would himself go on to serve with the 9th Battalion in World War II, spending much of the war as a Japanese PoW, and continued to serve with the 9th into the 1950s.

 Meanwhile, William, Gladys and John moved into a bungalow (“Cherisy”) on Mottram Old Road, in Stalybridge where they remained for many years.